-Emulsifiers in this anti-aging skincare line
+Emulsifiers in this anti-aging skincare brand

 Let’s test our theory that I mentioned earlier about the correlation of ingredients.
 Since the preservatives in the Silk Therapeutics are some of the safest, the other ingredients, such as emulsifiers, should be among safest, too, and they are.
 They include Glyceryl Stearate, Sorbitan Olivate, Cetearyl Olivate, Potassium Stearate, and Cetyl Alcohol.